ntlblpm/core/.akim docs/added features to Writer.md

     - Only the document canvas remains visible
     - The previous UI state is saved
     - Toggling Focus Mode again restores the original UI configuration
+4. Heading navigation buttons: next heading and previous heading buttons added to bottom toolbar
+    - Should add icons at some point instead of just showing text labels
+5.